vsbuffalo/.emacs.d/README.md

 This is my .emacs.d directory.
 A large part of my layout is inspired by Fogus's and Steve Yegge's.
-I would recommend using this only for reference, and not cloning and using it exactly, as it contains a few machine-dependent paths hardcoded in.
+I would recommend using this only for reference, and not cloning and using it exactly, because what works for me may not work for you.

 Installing Emacs
 ----------------